JosephEoff/josepheoff.github.io/_posts/2020-02-16-howtosolder-9throughhole-remove.md

 |-------------------|
 |![Pull a pin](/assets/2020-02-16-howtosolder-9throughhole-remove/replace5.jpg)|

 Sometimes you'll need to work from the top side.
-In this case, the second pins fell back through the board so I turned it over and finished it from the top.
+In this case, the second pin fell back through the board so I turned it over and finished it from the top.

 |Take it from the top|
 |-------------------|